 Are single rooms available on all tours?

 Yes, however there is a small supplement.
 There is no minimum requirement, we will be happy to welcome you as a solo traveler too.

 Can we hire a bike or do we have to bring our own?

 You can freely use your own bike on our tours.
 Should you wish to hire a bike, we can offer you a quality trekking bike of our own.
 It comes equipped with side bag (pannier), basic repair kit, bottle holder and lock.
 Weekly hire depends on the tour chosen.
 You can also hire a cycling helmet (2 EUR / day), we suggest you bring a scarf / bandana to wear under the helmet.
 A wide range of bike types is available.

 Can we use our own tandem bike, or our own pedals?

-You can of course do all trips with a tandem bike.
+You can of course do all trips with your own tandem bike.
 Should you need to have it transported from the airport or elsewhere, you need to tell us in advance.
 Depending on the circumstances, we may have to charge you extra on such occasions.
-You can bring your own pedals and a wrench to detach them at the end of the trip.
+You can bring your own pedals but also a wrench to detach them at the end of chain trips.